 Polaris is special because Earth’s axis nearly points to its location in the sky.
 Polaris is less than a degree away from the true north celestial pole on the sky’s dome now.
 It’ll be closest to true north – less than half a degree away – in the year 2102.
 The change is due to a motion of Earth called “precession,” which causes Earth’s axis to trace out a circle among the stars every 26,000 years.

-Other ordinary stars in the northern sky now – Kochab and Pherkad in the Little Dipper – have had the honor of being pole stars.
+Other ordinary stars in the northern sky now – Kochab and Pherkad, the two outermost stars in the bowl of the Little Dipper (see chart below) – have had the honor of being pole stars.

 Bottom line: Kochab and Perkad are in the Little Dipper asterism.
 You say you can find the Big Dipper but not the Little Dipper?
 This post will help.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.